-One pro used it to build drink tray arms for the R2-D2 droid.
+One user decided to test the printer creating some drink tray arms for his R2-D2 droid.

 Credit @mcmaster_robots /Instagram/

-Another user printed special bookmarks for his colleague.
-Do you know what these are?
-These are the Hand of the King and the Hand of the Queen from the infamous Game of Thrones.
-Who is in charge now?
+Another user 3D printed some special bookmarks inspired by the Hand of the King and the Hand of the Queen from Game of Thrones.
+Winter is coming, you need to get ready.

 Credit @richards_stwff /Instagram/

 The Creality CR-10 S5 is an FDM 3D printer that can print layers at 50 microns.
 This way you can produce parts with smooth exterior surfaces.
-For example, the Black Panther model below.
+Considering its massive build volume, the filament run-out detector and the resume printing option are indispensable.
+Indeed, they dramatically reduce the risk of failures when printing big models.

 Credit @bahamutdawncreations /Instagram/

-The printer has a sturdy frame.
+The printer features a sturdy frame.
+The dual Z-axis screw rods and motors ensure higher stability allowing for more reliable results.
 The print head runs on rails, which makes printing consistent, fast and precise.
-Yet there may be some play since this is a self-assembly kit.

 Creality CR-10 S5 prints with PLA, ABS, TPU, wood, carbon fiber, copper and other materials.

-For example, the Doom hammer below was printed with hatchbox silver PLA for all hammer parts and hatchbox wood PLA for the handle.
+For example, this Doom hammer has been printed with the Hatchbox silver and wood PLA filaments.

 To ensure high reproducibility, we recommend installing an enclosed print chamber.
 This way the print quality would not be affected by temperature fluctuations as a result of drafts and other factors.